 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

 Performance Measure QP1: Number and percent of providers who meet licensing requirements.
 Numerator = Number of providers who meet licensing requirements.
 Denominator = Number of providers requiring a license.

-Data Source (Select one): Other If 'Other' is selected, specify: Documentation on file in BSASP/Office of Medical Assistance Programs (OMAP)
+Documentation on file in BSASP/Office of Medical Assistance Programs (OMAP)